Call a licensed sales agent | TTY 711, 24/7

 Some people may be automatically enrolled in Medicare when they turn 65 — if they meet certain conditions.
 If you aren’t automatically enrolled, you can enroll online in just a few minutes.
 Simply fill out a Medicare application through the Social Security website.

-Medicare Advantage plans provide at least the same benefits as Medicare Part A and Part B, but may offer additional benefits that they do not, such as:
+Medicare Advantage plans provide at least the same benefits as Medicare Part A and Part B, but may offer more benefits that Original Medicare (Parts A and B) doesn't cover.

-You must enroll in Medicare Part A and Part B before you can enroll in Medicare Advantage.
-You must live in the plan’s service area, and you generally may not have End-Stage Renal Disease (ESRD).
+You must enroll in Medicare Part A and Part B, and you must live in the plan's service area, before you can enroll in Medicare Advantage.

 If you’re new to Medicare and would like to enroll in a Medicare Advantage plan, you can do so anytime during your Medicare Initial Enrollment Period.
 Your Initial Enrollment Period begins 3 months before your 65th birthday, includes your birthday month and ends 3 months after your 65th birthday.